 Great for Your Soil

 Green beans are legumes and can pull nitrogen out of the atmosphere and “fix” it in the soil.
-Your next crop in the same garden bed will enjoy the benefits of having nitrogen available for use.
+The beans will use most if not all of the nitrogen depending on how much is already in your soil.

 When your beans are finished, cut off the foliage and compost.
 Leave the roots in the ground until next season for more benefit to your soil.
 You can also turn the entire plant under if you want.
 (This will not apply to any planting of beans that is infested with Mexican bean beetles or any disease.)